papiodesu/leptos_book/src/islands.md

    | ^^^^^^^^^ can't find crate
 ```

-Easy fix: let’s "cargo add serde --features=derive」.
-The 「#[island]」 macro wants to pull in 「serde」 here because it needs to serialize and deserialize the 「labels" prop.
+Easy fix: let’s "cargo add serde --features=derive".
+The "#[island]" macro wants to pull in "serde" here because it needs to serialize and deserialize the "labels" prop.

-Now let’s update the "HomePage」 to use 「Tabs".
+Now let’s update the "HomePage" to use "Tabs".

 ```rust
 #[component]